oasis-tcs/openc2-ap-er/oc2edr.md

 _This section is non-normative_

-This section will summarize and provide examples of OpenC2 Commands as they pertain to EDR systems.
+This section will summarize and provide examples of OpenC2 Commands as they pertain to er systems.
 The sample Commands will be encoded in verbose JSON.

 ## A.1 deny, contain and allow